-One example: short-circuiting links are integrated in plug-in connections of airbags to avoid unwanted releasing due to electrostatical charging during handling, they are interrupted when plugged-in.
+One example: short-circuiting links are integrated in plug-in connections of airbags as safety measure to avoid unwanted releasing due to the influence of stray current during handling.

 Figure 13: Gold plated contact surface of a short-circuit link: n.i.O.-quality due to dentritic formation of surface with inclusions.